Kristina01111000/Drws_site/README.md

 - remove teh yiin/yang graph from the 40Q
 - check logos
 - see if there is a way to capture names from the box at the bottom, or just delete it
-- remove coupon from bottom
+- remove coupon from bottom/add something else he wants there
+- see if i can add a link

 11/16